Sean-Li-Shizhen/PUCG_Beta/README.md

 3. include 10 computer player. they are not even AI - they make choices randomly.

 This reduces the problem to a manageable range.
 I will try coming up with flow chart in the end of the week.
+How far this code may go acctually depends on how much schoolwork I will deal with.
+And knowledge contraints really hold me back.
+So if anyone see this and interested, do it on yourself.
+I won't charge:)

 **this is not for commercial uses.
 It is here just for fun.